benbaror/SNocs/README.md

     verbose=1 # enables scons debug output

 Other options could be specific for SCons.
 If you want to change default path to the Projects workspace directory just change 'PROJECTS_ROOT_PATH' variable in 'builder.py' file.
-During test phase of building, SNocs extends it's LD_LIBRARY_PATH to provide searching of shared libraries
+During test phase of building, SNocs extends it's LD_LIBRARY_PATH to provide searching for shared libraries